 Three Points of the Compass carries an android mobile phone while hiking.
 This does everything I want it to do.
 This includes playing mp3 files, it has a radio and (fairly) decent speaker.
 But using it for music does eat into the battery.
-So, should I still also be carrying along my ‘old school’ music player on hikes?
+So, do I still carry an ‘old school’ music player on hikes?

 Thankfully I no longer have to contend with my Sony Walkman in the outdoors.
 It was an exciting piece of kit in its time, at last, we could take our music out with us, no longer relying on radio alone and actually being able to afford one of these players.
 But, never mind the case itself, what about all the tapes that had to be carried along too?
 How many recall the hours spent making up ‘mix-tapes’ to share around?
 My model shown below was the Walkman FM/AM Radio Cassette Player WM-FX277, released in 2001.
 It operated on two AA 1.5v batteries.
-The daft little headphone that came with it has not survived the years, the thin foam covering to the ear pieces was never that robust.
+Some other Walkman models could operate off a thin rechargeable nickel cadmium ‘gumstick’ battery, which was a useful feature.
+However the dedicated chargers were big bulky affairs.
+The daft little headphone that came with mine have not survived the years, the thin foam covering to the ear pieces was never that robust.
 With batteries and a tape installed, and a simple pair of replacement ear buds, it weighs 248g without the horrible pouch that it came supplied with.

-Sony announced the MiniDisc medium in 1991 and the first player was released just a couple of years later.
+Sony announced the MiniDisc medium in 1991 and the first player was released just a year or two later.
 Digital sound quality was good, and the storage space on each disc superior to the CDs that came before with up to 80 minutes.
+An interesting mix of magneto and optical technology.
+The pre-recorded discs, such as my Oasis disc above, were purely optical.
 However, it wasn’t to be- Sony and technology generally, and the public specifically, gave up on MiniDisc players after just a few years.
 Sony ceased manufacture in 2013.
 A shame really, as my next big step saw not only a marked improvement in player memory, size and convenience, but also a drop in sound quality, though I suppose I have come to accept it these days.

 Then Apple turned up and seemed to take over the mp3 market almost overnight despite being able to play many audio file formats.
 The first iPod was released in 2001 but I waited a few years before dipping a toe into their merchandise as they were a tad pricey compared to what else was around, and I never had a lot of money back then.
 My first iPod was the Classic.
 That had an immense 160GB memory but was a chunky, quite heavy piece of kit (140g).
 But in my large hands, I found the ‘click wheel’ easy to use.
 Introduced in 2007, they were finally put to bed in 2014.
 My Classic just died a death one day, the battery finally succumbing to age.
 So, real value for money there…